mayrf/fedimint.org/docs/MiniMintDetails/Architecture.md

 In the following we will try to illuminate the high level architecture.
 Since this is probably not the only way to build such a federated mint we will only talk about Fedimint in particular here.
 Other projects like SCRIT made other design decisions that are not reflected.
 Maybe a more comprehensive comparison can be written at a later date.

 Fedimint started out as a federated chaumian e-cash prototype.
 By now it is a more general framework for federated financial applications.
-At its core is lies the ability to agree on and process transactions.
+At its core lies the ability to agree on and process transactions.
 The possible input and output types of these transactions are defined by modules.

 To implement the federated e-cash functionality there currently exist two modules: